saurabmish/saurabmish/README.md

 The repositories that I'm working on the most are:
 1. [Reddit Backend][1]

+    + API development (with persistent data) using Python's Flask microservices
     + I'm [revisiting the group project][4] for a course I was enrolled in, during Spring 2020.
     + See whats new [here][1].

 2. [Microblog][2]

-    + Full-stack web application using Python's Django microservices.
+    + Full-stack web application using Python's Django microservices

 3. [Coffee Shop][3]

-    + API development using microservices in Go
+    + API development (with in-memory data) Go microservices

 You can also find me on: